brunocbr/zettel-composer/README.md

 This is a reference to § [[1234]].
 ```

+You can override the default behaviour with the `--link-all` option if you wan't to print notes referenced with "standard" wiki links.

-There's also a notation for references that necessarily will not be printed:
+There's also a notation for references that necessarily will not be printed, even with the above option:

 ```
 [[1234]]: This develops some thoughts from a cross-referenced note that should never be printed.